Learn about actual and potential costs

-What additional fees, if any, may I encounter outside of those outlined in your proposal?
+What additional fees, if any, might I encounter outside of those outlined in your proposal?

 How likely is your company to be purchased or merged with another company during the next several years?

-What is your company's sales history during the past five years?
+What has been your company's sales history during the past five years?

 Is your company currently dealing with litigation or facing the prospect of litigation in the near future?
 If so, how do you plan to handle litigation expenses and consequences?

-From which markets do you derive most of your revenue?
+From which industries do you derive most of your revenue?